pwinckles/rocfl/README.md

 ### Important S3 Considerations

-While `rocfl` supports all of the same operations on S3, this does come with a couple of caveats:
+While `rocfl` supports all of the same operations on S3 as it does the local filesystem, this does come with a couple of caveats:

 1. Scanning for objects in S3 is very slow, and using a defined storage layout extension is key to improving performance.
 2. `rocfl` does not provide any strong concurrency guarantees when modifying objects in S3.
-A file lock is used to guard changes in the staging repository, but there is an unchecked race condition if multiple processes attempt to committed changes to the same object from different staging locations.
+A file lock is used to guard changes in the staging repository, but there is an unchecked race condition if multiple processes attempt to commit changes to the same object from different staging locations.

 ## Roadmap